jrroosevelt/VS2PCG/CardClarifications.md

 Second, during your Build Phase, if a character with **Spider-Verse** is in your hand, you may put it onto your side.

 Note: Spider-UK can be powered up by any character with "Spider" in their name, which includes Main Characters that are in your hand.

 ^(Source: Rule insert)

+# Spider-Woman (MC - Protectors of New York)
+^CardNumber: ^PNY-007, ^PNY-008

+*Set: Protectors of New York*

+If Spider-Woman gains ATK and DEF at the same time (for example by getting powered-up), she will gain 2 XP.

+**Venom Punch** lets you choose between putting a +1/+1 counter on her or giving her +2/+2 for the duration of the combat.

+^(Source: Rule insert)